-This excursion provides an in-depth examination of the value, characteristics and functioning of the Coastal Enriched Sandstone Dry Forest in the Field of Mars Reserve.
+This excursion provides an in-depth examination of the value, characteristics and functioning of the Eucalypt forest in the Field of Mars Reserve.

 Undertaking geographic inquiry, students engage in fieldwork and use geographical tools to examine the atmospheric, hydrological, geomorphic, and ecological systems that make up the forest.
-Students will use sampling methodologies, environmental assessment techniques and specialised fieldwork instruments to measure a range of abiotic and biotic conditions at two sites - ridge and gully.
+Students will use sampling methodologies, environmental assessment techniques and specialised fieldwork instruments to measure a range of abiotic and biotic conditions.
 Maps, video, satellite imagery, and other secondary resources will be used to support fieldwork inquiry.
+An analysis of results will enable students to dentify key processes, cycles and circulations that affect the functioning of the forest, and explain how interconnections between natural systems support the productivity of the forest.

 The fieldwork techniques used will support students undertaking their Geographical Investigation in natural environments.